csd1100/learning/notes/go/basics.md

 }
 ```
 ### Interfaces
-- Definition of method signatures.
+- List of of method signatures.
 - Emulation of Polymorphism.
-- If **ALL** method signatures is in interface and a `struct` or type implements a method
+- If **ALL** method signatures in interface are implemented by `struct` or the type then
-it is automatically (implicitly) implements the interface.
+it automatically (implicitly) implements the interface.
 - i.e. We don't need to use any keyword.
 - **Syntax** - `type <name> interface{ //... method signatures }`
 - Using empty interface (without any methods so every type is considered to implement it) we can create slices of any type.